GlareDB/glaredb.github.io/docs/data-sources/supported/snowflake.md

 {: .important}

-> There are two equivalent foramts.
+> There are two equivalent formats.
 In both formats, `table-name` will be the
 > name of the database inside GlareDB. `table-name` may optionally be qualified
 > with a schema name.